FIBER PRO

 Asphalt emulsion sealcoat is a cost-effective way to protect and extend the life of your asphalt pavement.
 This video shows how a small addition of cellulose fiber to the add mix to makes an asphalt emulsion sealcoat.
 Cellulose fibers are mixed with water, emulsifying agent, and asphalt together.
 The additional step not shown in this video is to heat the mixture to the proper temperature and then apply it to the pavement using a spray system.
 Allow it to cure for at least 24 hours before opening to traffic.

-Gen 3 is designed to reduce and/or replace cellulose fibers only in sealcoat.
+Fusion Grey is a concentrated recycled cellulose fiber.
 It is not a replacement for any of your other add mix material.
-Asphalt emulsion-based sealcoat uses gray fibers to add viscosity, mix polar material and add in curing of the seal.
-Gen 3 uses natural products to reduce and/or replace cellulose fibers.
-Containing no cellulose fibers, it can greatly reduce bacteria bloom and may lower the amount of biocide used.
+Asphalt emulsion-based sealcoat uses gray fibers to add viscosity, mix polar material and aid in curing of the seal.
+Fusion Grey is a natural grey fiber is concentrated and can reduce the amount of fiber needed to give the same result.

 Each sealcoat manufacture has its own add mix and order of addition.
-We recommend adding Gen 3 with your oil-based material.
-No claim is made on the exact amount of Gen 3 addition.
+We recommend adding Fusion Grey with your oil-based material.
+No claim is made on the exact amount of Fusion Grey addition.
 Testing is required to determine your desired result.
 Small batch testing is highly recommended.
-For most sealcoat formulations a starting point of 10 lbs. of Gen 3.
-This makes on average 1,000 gallons of finished sealcoat.
+For most sealcoat formulations a starting point of 10 lbs. of Fusion Grey is sufficient to make a 1,000 gallons of finished sealcoat.

-The addition of Gen 3 to your add mix is done while the mixer is agitating the oil-based material.
-Disperse the entire amount of Gen 3 rapidly and evenly over the surface.
+The addition of Fusion Grey to your add mix is done while the mixer is agitating the oil-based material.
+Disperse the entire amount of Fusion Grey just like you would with regular grey fibers.
 More is not better.
-The addition of high amounts of Gen 3 will cause undesirable outcome such as clumping and binding.
-Too much could cause clogging issue with the spray pump or clumping of sealcoat when applied with a squeeze.
-A small amount of Gen 3 yields great results, reduce the amount of gray fibers, shipping cost and storage space.
+The addition of high amounts of Fusion Grey will cause undesirable outcome such as clumping and binding.
+In addition, too much could cause clogging issue with the spray pump or clumping of sealcoat when applied with a squeeze.
+A small amount of Fusion Grey that is determined by testing yields great results, reduce the amount of gray fibers, shipping cost and storage space.